lhindman/cs121-mod02-examples/README.md

 5. When prompted, Open the repository then Open the workspace

 ## Expressions Experimentation
-- Open ConversionFun.java, read the code and run it to ensure it runs properly.
+1. Open ConversionFun.java, read the code and run it to ensure it runs properly.
+Then work through each of the experiments below and record your observations.
 - Add code to output Volume 3 where volume3 is calculated as shown below.
 What is the result?
  ```
 volume3 = PI * radiusCubed * (4 / 3);
  ```
 - Add code to output Volume 4 where volume4 is calculated as shown below.
 What is the result?
  ```
 volume4 = 4 / (3 * PI) * radiusCubed;
  ```